 Attorney Ceneviva continued: This shouldn't sound as if it's a huge issue.
 It's an issue that was before you five years ago, and probably not a problem because it did not appear back on your agenda.
 And now the Planning and Zoning Commission indicates that they do not have this factor in your report.
 It's what my client is trying to do since this came up.
 My client wants to make sure that it concurs and meets the engineering standards.
 If this Commission is interested, Mr. Cassidy is here to show what was proposed and approved by your Town Engineer and required by your Corporation Counsel.

 Chair Vitali asked, Erin, are you in agreement that this is going to clear up the Cease & Correct Order?

 Ms. O'Hare said, That's the intent.
-The Commission is only being asked to accept it.
+It's only going to 'clear it up' when it's built.